mschneider82/milter/README.md

 * Added all Protocol Options and Actions from libmilter (session.go)
 * Added SymListFactory to Set the list of macros that the milter wants to receive from the MTA for a protocol stage
 * Refactored to common consts names for Milter Commands

+### Breaking Changes for v2:

+* Breaking API Changes.
+* Changed to functional options
+* New Interface names
+* Added RequestMacros (SetSymlist) to MilterFactory
+* See example_test.go and server_test.go howto use this Library.
+* Added DefaultSession as basic implementation (can be used or not.)